Research Proposal Process

 More details on voting decisions can be found here

+The study team should consider publicly registering their research protocol, as required by some scientific journals.
+The goal of a priori research protocol registration is to improve the openness, integrity, and reproducibility of the research performed.
 Study registration can be performed via the Open Science Framework, a scholarly commons for tracking projects through the research cycle.
 For the majority of MPOG projects, the recommended pathway is the Open-Ended Registration option on the OSF website.

 MPOG requires use of a secure computing environment for all projects utilizing multi-center, MPOG data.
 Options for computing environments include: